-Average cost to insure an Audi R8 Spyder Quatro: $3,384 a year
+- Average cost to insure an Audi R8 Spyder Quatro: $3,384 a year

-Average cost to insure an Audi R8 4.2 Quatro Coupe: $2,903 a year
+- Average cost to insure an Audi R8 4.2 Quatro Coupe: $2,903 a year

-Average cost to insure an Audi A8 L Quatro: $2,513
+- Average cost to insure an Audi A8 L Quatro: $2,513

 These averages are for policies nationwide.
 Keep in mind that insurance costs are determined not only by the make and model of your car but also by factors such as your personal driving record, your location, how often you drive your car and the amount of coverage you are purchasing.

 Comparing Audi Insurance Quotes

 Audi vehicles provide affordable luxury, and are the perfect choice for many discerning car buyers.
 Before purchasing one of these highly-rated vehicles, be sure to factor in the cost of insurance.

-An agent in the Trusted Choice network can help you determine whether you are sufficiently protecting your assets with enough liability insurance, and can also ensure that you are receiving your Audi car insurance at the best possible rate.
+An independent agent in our network can help you determine whether you are sufficiently protecting your assets with enough liability insurance, and can also ensure that you are receiving your Audi car insurance at the best possible rate.